 I. Restaurant and Cafe (free) (Live Preview)

-It’s not hard to see why Restaurant and Cafe is the WordPress’s most popular industry theme.
+It’s not hard to see why Restaurant and Cafe is WordPress’s most popular industry theme.
 It’s the perfect solution for anyone in the food-service industry after a website that packs a punch.
-It comes with predefined sections for you menu, reservations, a blog and it will work on any sized device displayed on.
-Whether you’re running a coffee shop or a restaurant this theme will gives your customers a great experience.
+It comes with predefined sections for your menu, reservations, a blog and it will work on any sized device displayed on.
+Whether you’re running a coffee shop or a restaurant this theme will give your customers a great experience.

 II.
 Perk (free)

 If you’re after a beautiful and simple template for your cafe, that’s also fully responsive look no further than Perk.
 It’s designed specifically with Coffee shops and Cafes in mind and it will look great on all devices, from the desktop to tablets and smartphones.
 Best of all, it’s free.

 Apetito is a breathtaking theme with a stunning set of landing pages.
 Uniquely, Appetito has a series of predesigned inner page layouts and home page options designed to present each and every aspect of your cafe or restaurant.
 Choose between twelve modern homepage layouts to suit all tastes to put your stamp on your website.
 This is premium and looks like it.
 For $59 you can set yourself apart from the competition.
 Don’t just take my word for it, follow the link above to preview their layouts in action.

 Delicieux is a modern theme designed especially for food-related websites.
 Use it to showcase your menu, and present your food and premises with style.
 This theme has 8 different page formats to choose from and optional image sliders and video to awaken people’s senses.
 My favorite feature is ‘unlimited colors’, this means you can replicate your in-house color scheme on your website.